avkonst/hookstate/docs/index/docs/04-nested-state.md

 state.set(p => p.concat([2000]))
 ```

-But this is the only method available for IE11 environment.
+But this is the only method available for IE11.

 Learn more about [StateMethods.set](typedoc-hookstate-core.md#set) and [StateMethods.merge](typedoc-hookstate-core.md#merge) in the API reference.

-### Deleting existing element
+### Deleting an existing element

-For a given state:
+From a given state:

 ```tsx
 const state = useState([1000, 2000, 3000])